 With the staggering success of The Philadelphia Story (1940), Katharine Hepburn proved that she wasn’t box office poison.
 The film broke box office records, and earned Kate her third Oscar nomination.

 Even the press, which had, in the words of critic Richard Watts, “so relentlessly assailed her for so long a period of time,” seemed squarely in Kate’s corner.
-Now, Hepburn’s career-long eccentricities that columnists had previously derided, were hailed as admirable.
+Hepburn’s career-long eccentricities that columnists had previously derided were now hailed as admirable.

 Such as her penchant for pants.